Raphael40/CV/README.md

 - Pair/Team projects that are planned with diagramming and ticketing to facilitate an agile procedure.
 - Git and GitHub for version control with over 20 collaboratively developed repositories.

-**Codebar**
+**Codebar Workshops**
 - I have attended over 20 [Codebar](https://codebar.io/) workshops since I began my journey a year ago.
 The first time I ever used Javascript and .git/GitHub were in Codebar sessions.
 - Through Codebar I cooperated with many other aspiring developers to encourage and inspire each other.
 Moreover, I recieved quality tuition and advice from senior develpers that kindly shared their time with me.
 - I recently attended my first session as a coach rather than a student.
 It felt great to give back to the community and I really enjoyed helping my student debug her weather app.

-**CIBSE** (April 2022 – April 2023)
+## Professional Experience

-_Web support officer_
+**Web Support at CIBSE** (April 2022 – April 2023)
--	Learnt how to use the ‘Umbraco’ Content Management System in order to support the transition from old to new company website
+- I was initially onboarded for three months to help the company swap their website to a new content management system.
+We successfully moved from Kentico to Umbraco within the deadline.
--	Maintained website quality through updates and bug fixes
+-	I continued to work with CIBSE for a year and maintained the website through updates and bug fixes.
--	Was tought how to use salesforce to managed committees, reports, emails, training sessions, and membership data
+-	I was tought how to use salesforce and assisted multiple departments by managing committees, writing reports, proof-reading emails, registering training sessions, and uploading membership data.
--	Disciovered intricacies of UI & UX design in webpages
+-	Thanks to my work with CIBSE I learned a lot about how websites work and was very happy to learn about the intricacies of UI & UX design in webpages.

-**Tradewind & Sanza (teaching staff agency)** (September 2021 – April 2022)
+**Tradewind & Sanza** (September 2021 – April 2022)
 _Teaching Assistant_
 - Developed soft skills by teaching and communicating with secondary school students